 “I look forward to building relationships with refugee communities in Sofia, learning from professionals in the field, and experiencing a new place and culture.
-I’m so grateful for the InterExchange Foundation Christianson Grant and the extraordinary opportunity they have offered me," Madeline said.
+I’m so grateful for the InterExchange Foundation Christianson Fellowship and the extraordinary opportunity they have offered me," Madeline said.

 Madeline is joined by two other young women embarking on social impact projects in South America.
-The InterExchange Foundation awarded more than $25,000 in Christianson Grants to this first cohort of 2019 grantees!
+The InterExchange Foundation awarded more than $25,000 in Christianson Fellowships to this first cohort of 2019 grantees!
 Read on to learn more about their inspiring projects.

 Madeline de Figueiredo

 Helping refugees rebuild their lives